Bayesian Wideband Signal Detection via Source Signal Marginalization and RJMCMC: Bayesian Computation

 \subsection{Detection, Estimation, and Reconstruction Procedures}

 \paragraph{Detection} We view the detection problem as estimating the number of sources.
-From a decision-theoretic perspective, this can be formulated as a decision problem { } given the loss function \(l : \mathbb{N} \times \mathbb{N} \to \mathbb{R}_{>0}\) and the marginal posterior \(\pi\left(k \mid \vy, \alpha, \beta, \alpha_{\lambda}, \beta_{\lambda}\right)\).
-Then, choosing \(\widehat{k}\) as the posterior mode corresponds setting \(l\) as the 0-1 loss \(l\left(k, j\right) = \mathbb{1}_{j = k}\), while the posterior median corresponds to the robust \(\ell_1\) loss \(l\left(k, j\right) = \abs{k -j}\)~\citep[\S 2.5]{robert_bayesian_2001}.
+From a decision-theoretic perspective, this can be formulated as a decision problem { } given the loss function \(l : \mathbb{N}_{\geq 0} \times \mathbb{N}_{\geq 0} \to \mathbb{R}_{>0}\) and the marginal posterior \(\pi\left(k \mid \vy, \alpha, \beta, \alpha_{\lambda}, \beta_{\lambda}\right)\).
+Then choosing \(\widehat{k}\) as the posterior mode corresponds setting \(l\) as the 0--1 loss \(l\left(k, j\right) = \mathds{1}_{j \neq k}\), while the posterior median corresponds to the robust \(\ell_1\) loss \(l\left(k, j\right) = \abs{k -j}\)~\citep[\S 2.5]{robert_bayesian_2001}.
 The solution to this decision problem is \textit{Bayes optimal}: it achieves the lowest average loss when the average is taken over the prior and all random data realizations.
 For our experiments, we use the \(\ell_1\) loss, which means we choose \(k^{\prime}\) to be the posterior median, also known as the ``median probability model'' \citep{barbieri_optimal_2004,ghosh_bayesian_2015}.
 Naturally, the expectation in \cref{eq:decision_problem} is intractable, and is therefore Monte Carlo-approximated using the RJMCMC samples.

-\paragraph{Estimation} Estimation can also be performed by inspecting the marginal density of the DoAs \(\phi_1, \ldots, \phi_k\) for any \(k\), or the DoAs conditional on the output of the decision problem \(\phi_1, \ldots, \phi_{\widehat{k}} \mid \widehat{k}\).
+\paragraph{Estimation} Although estimation is not the main interest of this article, it can also be performed by inspecting the marginal density of the DoAs, for any $k \geq 0$, \(\phi_1, \ldots, \phi_k\), or the DoAs conditional on the output of the decision problem \(\phi_1, \ldots, \phi_{\widehat{k}} \mid \widehat{k}\).
 The former corresponds to performing Bayesian model averaging, while the latter corresponds to Bayesian model selection.
 This can be done using the same RJMCMC samples used for the detection problem.
 One issue when analyzing the DoAs through RJMCMC samples is that the individual DoA \(\phi_j\) is subject to ``label switching.''
 That is, for each posterior sample \(\vtheta_k = (\vphi_{1\text{:}k}, \vgamma_{1\text{:}k})\), there is no way to know to which source the DoAs \(\phi_1, \ldots, \phi_k\) belong to.
 Therefore, to analyze the parameters of a specific \textit{source}, it is necessary to relabel each DoA \(\phi_{j}\) and its local variable \(\gamma_{j}\).